backdrop-contrib/youtube/README.txt

 YouTube image can also be used and it can be linked to the full entity or the video on YouTube.

+General and default settings can be configured at admin/config/media/youtube

 To configure the field settings:

  1. click 'manage display' on the listing of entity types